MarioMohr/hello-world/README.md

 This is my first repository.
+I did this to get a generally flow with Git and to learn some Markdown.

 # This is the Title \# = \<h1>
 ## This is also a title \#\# = \<h2>